Panasonic G7 vs GH4

-The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in May 2015 and February 2014.
+The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in May 2015 and February 2014.
 Both the G7 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G7 has a resolution of 15.8 megapixel, whereas the GH4 provides 15.9 MP.
+The G7 has a resolution of 15.8 megapixels, whereas the GH4 provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (15 percent) than the Panasonic G7.
 Moreover, the GH4 is substantially heavier (37 percent) than the G7.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the G7 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the G7 gets 350 shots out of its DMW-BLC12 battery, while the GH4 can take 500 images on a single charge of its DMW-BLF19 power pack.